dreamportdev/Osdev-Notes/04_Scheduling/03_Tasks_And_Threads.md

 * The schedule function when pick a task that has the status set to DEAD knows that it doesn´t have to execute it, and will call the routine to free the thread resources.
 * If the thread is the last in a task, the task should be ready to be deleted too.
 So in this case we need to change the status to the task too.

-## Switching tasks/thread
+## Switching processes/thread

-So who is responsible of switching tasks?
+So who is responsible of switching processes?
 The scheduler, that every time is called it checks if the current task needs to be replaced with a new one, and eventually pick the "best" next task candidate.
 How to decide who is the next depends on the scheduling algorithm implemented and the design choice of the operating system (there are many scheduling algorithm).

 In this guide we will show one of the simplest algorithm available, the "round robin" algorithm.
 The idea behind it is very basic: